-The academic administrative officers referred to in this policy are the President of the University, the Provost, and Vice President for Academic Affairs, the Deans of Colleges, and the Director of the Library.
+The academic administrative officers referred to in this policy are the President of the University, the Provost, and Vice President for Academic Affairs, the Deans of Colleges, the Director of the Library, and an Associate Provost.

 The faculty role in the selection of academic administrative officers shall consist in search and recommendations; the administrative role shall consist in appointment from those applicants so recommended.